kgvladi/surf/README.md

-# surprisal
+# surf
-compact representation of highly complex dynamics.
-The approach is based on a blend of information theory and algebraic approach to quantum dynamics.
+Compact representation of highly complex dynamics.
+<br/>The approach is based on a blend of information theory and algebraic approach to quantum dynamics.